Eva Price: Relationship with Aidan Connor

-Departure (2018)
+Departure

 On 1 December 2017, Tyldesley announced that she had quit the role of Eva after portraying her for seven years.
 Speaking to The Sun about her departure, Tyldesley said "Coronation Street has been a dream job for me which is why this was such a difficult decision to leave.
 Eva has been such fun to play over the last seven years, and who knows, one day she might storm the cobbles of Weatherfield again.
 In the meantime I'm excited about the future, new acting projects, and spending time with my family."
 It was also confirmed that an exit storyline has been devised for Eva and that she would be leaving in early summer 2018.
 A Coronation Street spokesperson said: 'We can confirm that Cath Tyldesley will leave Coronation Street at the end of her current contract next year after seven years in the show".
 She filmed her final scenes on 20 June 2018 and departed on-screen on 3 August 2018.

+Reintroduction

+On 21 February 2025, it was reported that Tyldesley would reprise the role later in the year.
+On 2 August 2025, it reported that Eva would be the new landlady of The Rovers Return following the departure of landlady Jenny Bradley (Sally Ann Matthews).
+It was later announced that Eva would return alongside her daughter Susie and boyfriend Ben played by Aaron McCusker and his two sons and Pauline McLynn as Ben's mother Maggie.
+Discussing her return Tyldesley said: "I assumed when I was asked to come back that Eva would have loads of baggage and trauma, but no, that's not the case.
+There are obviously things that have happened in her past that we might see further down the line but in general, she's been having a lovely time."
+Her return scenes aired on 27 October 2025.